GabrielaCR/AGNfitter/README.md

 You only need a catalog of photometric data (wavelengths, fluxes and errors), take a few decisions (if you wish), and you are ready to go (see Example).

 AGNfitter makes use of a large library of theoretical, empirical, and semi-empirical models to characterize both the nuclear and host galaxy emission simultaneously.
 The model consists of four physical emission components: an accretion disk, a torus of AGN heated dust, stellar populations, and cold dust in star forming regions.
-A detailed presentation, test and discussion of AGNfitter can be found in `arxivlink`
+A detailed presentation, test and discussion of AGNfitter can be found in `https://arxiv.org/abs/1606.05648#`

 Requirements
 -------------